-Procedural Error: A procedural error occurred that significantly impacted the outcome of the investigation and/or hearing panel as it applies to the appealing party (e.g. substantiated bias, material deviation from established procedures, etc.).
-A description of the error and its impact on the outcome of the case as it applies to the appealing party must be included in the written appeal;
+- Procedural Error: A procedural error occurred that significantly impacted the outcome of the investigation and/or hearing panel as it applies to the appealing party (e.g. substantiated bias, material deviation from established procedures, etc.).
+A description of the error and its impact on the outcome of the case as it applies to the appealing party must be included in the written appeal; - New Information: New information has arisen which was not available or known to the appealing party during the investigation or hearing panel and that could have substantially impacted the original finding or sanction(s) had it been available at that time.
+Information that

-- New Information: New information has arisen which was not available or known to the appealing party during the investigation or hearing panel and that could have substantially impacted the original finding or sanction(s) had it been available at that time.
-Information that was known to the appealing party at the time of the investigation or hearing panel but which the party chose not to present is not new information.
+- was known to the appealing party at the time of the investigation or hearing panel but which the party chose not to present is not new information.
 A summary of this new evidence and its potential impact on the findings and/or sanctions must be included in the written appeal; or - Disproportionate Sanction(s): The sanctions imposed are substantially disproportionate to the severity of the violation(s).
 An explanation of why the sanction(s) are disproportionate to the severity of the violation must be included.
 Mere dislike or disagreement with the sanction(s) or the impact of the sanction(s) on the appealing party is not grounds for an appeal.

 Either party may appeal the investigative team's decision regarding finding and/or recommended sanctions.
-The written appeal should be submitted to the Title IX/504 Coordinator within five (5) business days following the receipt date of the investigation report and finding letter.
-The non-appealing party will receive notice of the appeal from the Title IX/504 Coordinator or Assistant Vice President of Human Resources and will have five (5) business days to submit a written response to the appeal to the Title IX/504 Coordinator or Assistant Vice President of Human Resources.
+The written appeal should be submitted to the Assistant Vice President for Equity, Diversity and Inclusion within five (5) business days following the receipt date of the investigation report and finding letter.
+The non-appealing party will receive notice of the appeal from the Assistant Vice President for Equity, Diversity and Inclusion and will have five (5) business days to submit a written response to the appeal to the Assistant Vice President for Equity, Diversity and Inclusion.
 Where each party appeals, these appeal requests and responses will be exchanged accordingly.
 The parties will be notified in writing with the names of the individuals on the appeal committee and will have an opportunity to request substitutions for any individuals who pose a conflict of interest.
-In cases where the Title IX/504 Coordinator or Assistant Vice President of Human Resources has a conflict of interest with the appeal, a Deputy Title IX Coordinator will assume responsibility for the appeal.
+In sexual misconduct cases where the Assistant Vice President for Equity, Diversity and Inclusion has a conflict of interest with the appeal, a Deputy Title IX Coordinator will assume responsibility for the appeal.